ImExiled/NCS/README.md

 we once had, we're ever growing once again.
 Because of this, we made NCS as a replacement for RCS, so that we can add features, and other things, that the default Nightcore-331 just doesn't have.
 You can find the new site here: https://alpha.nightcore-331.net

+Now, we're moving on to bigger things.
+A new platform known as Musiqpad is out in alpha now, and so, NCS is moving over to it!
+There will be no more updates for alpha.nightcore-331.net's version of NCS, however it will remain available.

 ### Issues/Feature Requests

 To report an issue or request a feature, please use the Github issues page, found [here](https://github.com/bentenz5/NCS/issues).